alexSysBio/Image-analysis/README.md

   Background_correction:
-    This scripts includes the functions required for a cell-free background estimation and subtraction.
+    This script includes the functions required for a cell-free background estimation and subtraction.
 This is a fast implementation where a the cell-free background is calculated within square image sectors (tiles).
 These squared regions have a side which is a perfect divisor of the image dimensions.
 An alternative implementation, which is however slower, would involve a rolling window with a step of 1-pixel.
 An example for implementing background correction is provided in the test_background_correction.ipynb notebook.

   Cite:
     https://www.biorxiv.org/content/10.1101/2024.10.08.617237v2.full